jens-maus/RaspberryMatic/README.md

 ![License](https://img.shields.io/github/license/jens-maus/RaspberryMatic.svg?style=flat-square)
 [![Donate](https://img.shields.io/badge/donate-PayPal-green.svg?style=flat-square)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RAQSDY9YNZVCL)

-The _RaspberryMatic_ project is a collaborate effort to provide a lightweight, [Linux/buildroot](http://buildroot.org/)-based HomeMatic compatible distribution for embedded devices like the [RaspberryPi](https://www.raspberrypi.org/) or [Tinkerboard](https://www.asus.com/Single-Board-Computer/Tinker-Board-S/).
+The _RaspberryMatic_ project is a collaborate effort to provide a lightweight, [Linux/buildroot](http://buildroot.org/)-based HomeMatic compatible distribution for embedded single board computers (SBC) like the [RaspberryPi](https://www.raspberrypi.org/) or [Tinkerboard](https://www.asus.com/Single-Board-Computer/Tinker-Board-S/).
 It is based on the **O**pen-**C**entral-**C**ontrol-**U**nit-SDK ([OCCU](https://github.com/eq-3/occu)) provided by [eQ-3](http://eq-3.de) as part of the [HomeMatic](http://homematic.com/) home automation platform.
 The RaspberryMatic distribution is provided as a full operating system image that can be flashed and then used in a RaspberryPi/Tinkerboard as the main operating system for controlling all HomeMatic compatible devices with full compatibility to a CCU device directly sold by eQ-3.

 ## :cookie: Features
 * 100% HomeMatic [CCU2](http://www.eq-3.com/products/homematic/control-units-and-gateways/homematic-central-control-unit-ccu2.html)/[CCU3](http://www.eq-3.com/products/homematic/control-units-and-gateways/-473.html) system compliant using latest [OCCU](https://github.com/eq-3/occu) software environment